jbosstm/quickstart/TXFramework/restat-simple/README.md

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

 1. Make sure you have started the JBoss Server as described above.
+2. Deploy the REST-AT coordinator:

+        cp <Narayana source directory>/rest-tx/webservice/target/rest-tx-web-5.0.0.M2-SNAPSHOT.war $JBOSS_HOME/standalone/deployments/

-2. Open a command line and navigate to the root directory of this quickstart.
+3. Open a command line and navigate to the root directory of this quickstart.
-3. Type the following command to run the test goal with the following profile activated:
+4. Type the following command to run the test goal with the following profile activated:

         mvn clean test -Parq-jbossas-remote